About Us

 Our attorneys have a remarkable breadth of experience.
 Our experience ranges from large, metropolitan firms, to stints as prosecutors, and service as judicial law clerks.
 We bring passion, intelligence and commitment to our work.

-The only law firm noted in the 2010 edition of Super Lawyers for Corporate Counsel for Workers’ Compensation Defense work in Vermont
+We’re the only law firm noted in the 2010 edition of Super Lawyers for Corporate Counsel for Workers’ Compensation Defense work in Vermont.

 The firm received top tier ratings in Litigation – Construction, Mediation, Personal Injury Litigation – Defendants and Personal Injury Litigation – Plaintiffs and a tier one rating in Workers’ Compensation Law – Employers from U.S. News – Best Lawyers “Best Law Firms” for 2013.